BEGIN DATE and END DATE: (all semesters)

 750 - 779 and 850 - 879 section numbers: all study abroad classes and any independent study and internships related to a Study Abroad program.

-To receive summer funding for any hybrid section, the face-to-face meetings must be on the MSU campus.
+To receive summer funding for any hybrid section, the in-person meetings must be on the MSU campus.

 This is an open text field that allows information regarding equipment required, restricted enrollment, subject defining, course objectives, average workload,